tamasseller/home-os/scheduler/docs/overview.md

 The internal runtime objects that the system operates on are:

- - Mutex, a priority-inversion safe, recursive mutex that can be _locked_ and _unlocked_ whith **no** timeout option.
+ - Mutex, a priority-inversion safe, recursive mutex that can be _locked_ and _unlocked_ whith **no timeout option**.
  - Waitable, base class for all non-mutex or semaphore-like objects.
 One or more can be waited for with or without timeout (like unix _select_).
- - Policy (single): the ready-task storage, that implements the configured scheduling policy.
+ - Policy: central storage for task that are ready to run.
+It implements the configured scheduling policy, for selecting the next runnable task.

 Interfaces
 ----------